-Standard HealthCare Services Definition of Consent
+Standard College's Definition of Consent

-Under Standard HealthCare Services policy, consent is an active, voluntary, and informed agreement to engage in sexual activity.
+Under Standard College's policy, consent is an active, voluntary, and informed agreement to engage in sexual activity.
 Consent contains the following elements:

 Consent is a clear, unambiguous, and voluntary agreement between the participants to engage in a specific sexual activity.